yellowtree/geoip-detect/readme.txt

 = 5.1.1 =
 * NEW: For the reverse proxy configuration, internal adresses (such as 10.0.0.0/8) are now whitelisted by default.
 You can override this behaviour by using the wordpress filter `geoip_detect2_client_ip_whitelist_internal_ips`.
+* NEW: Body classes now include the city name in English (e.g. geoip-city-Munich)

 = 5.1.0 =